 During the Mapping phase, we identify all the publicly available services running in the target system.
 In case of a Web Application Penetration Test, we discover all the pages, files, and directories present in the web application environment.

-Discovery phase is a critical phase of the Penetration Test.
-In this phase, GME’s testing team identifies all possible vulnerabilities in the target system.
-We utilize automated and manual discovery processes to identify the most deep-seated vulnerabilities – the result of:
+Discovery – a critical phase of the Penetration Test, starts with the testing team identifying all possible vulnerabilities in the target system.
+Here, we utilize automated and manual discovery processes to identify the most deep-seated vulnerabilities – the result of:

-Exploitation phase is the phase, where GME’s testing team launches exploits against the target system based on the vulnerabilities discovered in the discovery phase.
+During Exploitation, the testing team launches exploits against the target system based on the vulnerabilities discovered in Discovery.
 Our exploitation techniques are predominantly manual, with a healthy combination of automated exploit tools at our disposal.

 Aim of the Green Method proof-of-concept exploits –